cakephp/bakery.cakephp.org/2012/07/31/Integrating-cakephp-with-OpenId.rst

 Prerequisites
 ~~~~~~~~~~~~~
 First of all your PHP must have OpenID Library.
-You can download it
+You can download it from this
-from this `here`_.
-When you are done with downloading library then
+`here`_.
+When you are done with downloading library then extract the folder
-extract the folder named as Auth into your web application's `
+named as Auth into your web application's `/app/vendors/` folder.
+Note: folder
-/app/vendors/` folder.
-Note : folder is ` /app/vendors/` not `
+is `/app/vendors/` not `/vendors/` which is in root of your web app besides
-/vendors/` which is in root of your web app besides your app folder.
+your app folder.
 Second you must have OpenId plugin for Cakephp.
 To download this
 plugin follow this `link`_.
 Now similarly extract this download to
-your ` /app/plugins/` folder.
+your `/app/plugins/` folder.
 After extracting you will have openid
-folder inside your ` /app/plugins/`.
+folder inside your `/app/plugins/`.

 Coding
 ~~~~~~